Tactile Indicators - Frequently Asked Questions (FAQ)

 Tactile Ground Surface Indicators (TGSIs) are a safety flooring system that are retrofit into or applied on top of walking surfaces.
 They are manufactured as raised truncated domes or directional bars which provide tactile information for people with vision impairment.

-The raised truncated domes, also known as hazard tactile indicators, can be felt by direct contact by foot or cane and signify that there is a hazard in the accessible path of travel.
+The raised truncated domes, also known as hazard/warning tactile indicators, can be felt by direct contact by foot or cane and signify that there is a hazard in the accessible path of travel.
 Some typical hazards present in the built environment include stairways, ramps, kerb ramps, escalators, elevators and pedestrian crossings.

 Directional tactile indicators are used similarly to provide cues to guide the pedestrian in a safe path of travel.